bioimagesuiteweb/examples/README.md

 complexity.
 Here is the list

 * [Complete](./complete) -- the full example with desktop and electron and pwa versions.
+This is the boiler-plate template  for BENG 406b projects.

 * [Step 1](./step01) -- a simple commandline (node.js)  `helloworld` application.
 * [Step 2](./step02) -- a slightly more complex node.js application showing how
   to use a module.
 * [Step 3](./step03) -- a simple web-based application showing how to use an old-fashioned module.
 * [Step 4](./step04) -- a redo of step 3 using proper modules and the webpack ''bundler''.
+We also introduce regression testing using `mocha`.
 * [Step 5](./step05) -- a redo of step 4 but now as a desktop application using Electron.
 * [Step 6](./step06) -- moving step 5 to web-components (custom web elements)